Zinsser Primers Best For All Painting Applications

 Zinsser Cover Stain

 Rustoleum Zinsser Cover Stain primer is one of their oldest skews.
-Cover stain is also the slowest drying oil-based primer.
-It takes roughly 3-4 days for Zinsser Cover Stain to dry.
+It is also the slowest-drying oil-based primer.
+It takes roughly 3 to 4 days for Zinsser Cover Stain to dry.
 But once it dries, it bonds as well as any other bonding primer.

-The major drawback of Cover Stain oil-based primer is that its easy to drip and has a high odor.
-The clean-up also requires paint thinner or mineral spirits.
+The major drawback of Cover Stain oil-based primer is that it runs easily and has a strong odor.
+Cleanup also requires paint thinner or mineral spirits.

 But this primer still has a place and is outstanding at eliminating unwanted odor from smoke, mold, and mildew.